adeeb99/KWCChangepoint/cran-comments.md

+## Resubmission 2

+Corrected a misspelling in DESCRIPTION as requested by Uwe on Sat, Nov 22.

 ## Resubmission

-Made corrections to DESCRIPTION as requested by Konstanze.
+Made corrections to DESCRIPTION as requested by Konstanze on Fri, Nov 21.